Skip to main content

 7. Configure MPIO.

-1. Check the LUN connection request of the storage LUN to the server
+Check the request to connect the storage LUN to the server

 Check to see if the ticket When ordering the service, you requested that the storage LUN be connected to this server.